-- The new SFO Business Center was opened in 2010 at 575 North McDonnell Way.
-The building is the new home for Airport Commission employees and is LEED Gold certified.123 - Construction of a new Grand Hyatt hotel at SFO was completed in 2019.
+- Construction of a new Grand Hyatt hotel at SFO was completed in 2019.
 The project was designed to current life safety seismic standards and is LEED Gold certified.124 - SFO is undertaking a project to rebuild the aging Shoreline Protection System to protect the airport from future flooding due to sea level rise.

 SFO may experience violent shaking in the San Andreas scenario earthquake.
 The soft soil on which the airport is built may amplify shaking and result in liquefaction.
 SFO airport is entirely constructed on fill of different ages and depths placed over marshlands.
-Fill placed at different times may perform differently.
+125 Fill placed at different times may perform differently.
 Consolidation and slumping of the airfield is expected and will be more pronounced toward the Bay, with liquefaction-induced settlements ranging between 1 to 4 inches.
-There may be lateral spreading where different layers of fill meet, as well as consolidation, cracking and vertical displacement.
+126 There may be lateral spreading where different layers of fill meet, as well as consolidation, cracking and vertical displacement.
 The North Field, Taxiway Lima, and Runway 19 are most susceptible to liquefaction damage.

 Buildings have been built over time to different engineering standards and some will perform better than others.
 Performance will also depend on shaking intensity, duration, and direction of shaking.
 However, as the airport undergoes significant expansion and renewal, many of the airport key facilities, including the control tower and terminals, are being upgraded to the highest seismic standards and may be operational after an earthquake, but damage to utilities and runways may keep the airport out of service for commercial aviation for six months or longer.
 While the Airport may not initially be ready to serve commercial passengers, it will serve emergency response.
-Some helicopter
+Some helicopter operations for emergency will be possible immediately if there is some fuel and serviceable roadways.
+Shorter stretches of runways could be opened in an expedited manner to allow use by fixed wing aircraft and military flights after several months.